VincentCordobes/vincentcordobes.github.io/src/pages/hello-world/index.md

 ---
 title: Hello World
 date: 2015-12-28
-spoiler: This is a test blog post
+description: This is a test blog post
 ---

 In this personal blog I intend to write about what I learn and stuff I'm interested in.